deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “They mentioned you.
 Your friend Yulna is Mother-Supreme now.”

-She smiled at that. “*Yulna-mimi n avwa i yuko...*”
+She smiled at that. *“Yulna-mimi n avwa i yuko...”*

 “Hey?”

-“It’s, um...*’Mother Yulna knows best’*.
-The cubs used to say it, because it’s kind of a pun too.”
+“It’s, um...*’Mother Yulna knows best’.* The cubs used to say it, because it’s kind of a pun too.”

 Julian smiled.
 “Gaori puns, huh?”

 “Mm-hmm.
-It sounds a bit like *‘Mother Yulna smells like a Nava grub’*.”
+It sounds a bit like *‘Mother Yulna smells like a Nava grub’.”*

 She grinned with him as he laughed softly.
 “Not very popular with the little ones, then?” he asked.